 Role-player, know thyself (and thy PC’s)

 The approach I find far more rewarding, both as a GM and as a player, is one I like to refer to as ‘Keep your NPC’s close, but keep your PC’s closer’.
 It’s all well and good for you to know every last stat and ability for your NPC’s and monsters, for you to have mapped out a family tree for Nameless Mook #3, to have a set of written motivations and unique character tics prepared for that elderly old informant NPC that your players never even met because their PC’s just researched the answer on Google on their celphones, but I think it’s far more important for you to know the PC’s: know exactly what they’re capable of, what powers they can bring to bear on a given situation, what their weaknesses and limits are.
 Do your best to know them as well, or even better, than your players do.
 You see, the PC’s are the stars of this story: you as the GM set the tone, the setting, the action, but it’s the PC’s that are the protagonists and move the story forward.
 It’s a poor author that doesn’t know his lead characters well.
 Now, this is in my opinion useful advice for any level of game, but why do I believe that it’s particularly useful for higher-powered games?
-Read on!
+Read on and make sure to visit website for further helpful information!

 Shine on, you crazy diamonds